Lufei-Yu/ITAI-2373-Natural-Language-Processing/ITAI_NLP_Labs/Lab 05/README.md

-# Lab 05 – Text Classification with Machine Learning
+# Lab 05 – Part-of-Speech Tagging in the Real World

 ## Problem Statement
 The goal of this lab is to build a machine learning model that can classify text into predefined categories.
 This lab demonstrates how feature extraction, preprocessing, and supervised learning techniques can be combined to solve real‑world NLP classification tasks.